evanwporter/CAT/README.md

 I used VS code to compile the program.
 The settings I used are located in the `.vscode/tasks.json`.
 Again this program was meant for widespread use then I would've likely used Visual Studio and adopted a more standard file organization policy.

+This program only works on windows since I used the `windows.h` file in several places.
+Also I used c++20 to compile it, however it should work with c++14.

 ## TODO:
 * ~~Parse everything (relevant) out of settings.json~~
 * Risk management